-This course will cover a wide variety of topics dealing with Internet development including HTTP, HTML5, cascading style sheets, JavaScript, the DOM, and PHP development with MySQL.
+This course will cover a wide variety of topics dealing with Internet development including HTTP, HTML5, CSS, JavaScript, PHP, and MySQL.
 The Apache web server and Linux OS will be the primarily platform used.
 Prerequisite: COMP 170 or 150/151.